Lessons learned about how high-touch customer onboarding goes wrong... and how to make it right.

 Establishing timelines for your onboarding process can also help your sales team drive to a close.
 During a late-stage conversation with a prospect, they could say, “It takes most customers two months to get fully onboarded, so you’ll want to sign the contract now if you expect to go live by your deadline.”

 An onboarding process can quickly go off the rails if there are multiple stakeholders on the customer’s side.
-Especially so when they’re not on the same page about what tasks need to get completed and who is in charge of getting them done.
+Especially so when they’re not on the same page about what onboarding tasks need to get completed and who is in charge of getting them done.

 We’ve seen companies run into issues with customers of all types and sizes.
 For example, when dealing with schools there are often siloed departments and layers of bureaucracy.
 With larger enterprises, the person in charge of purchasing is often different from the person who needs to pull the data or graphics to get the product running.
 And ultimately, that person (or team) is often not who will end up using the product.